ohampro/ohampro.github.io/_ideas/smart-city.md

 ---

 <p class="text-center fs-italic small text-muted">To comply with my non-disclosure agreement (NDA) with the company, confidential information has been omitted or obfuscated.
-The synopsis of information presented here does not reflect the views of the company.</p>
+The information presented here does not reflect the views of the company.</p>

 ---